Confidence Calibration in Vision-Language-Action Models

 \subsection{Prompt Ensembles}

 Similar to the VLMs from which they are derived \citep{zhou2024analyzingmitigatingobjecthallucination}, semantically meaningless lexical differences in instructions, e.g., \emph{``pick up the coffee cup''} vs.\ \emph{``grab the mug''}, might shift visual attention, alter path planning, and thereby change the predictions and confidence scores emitted by VLA models.
 Although such sensitivity can pose a challenge to reliable task execution, it also creates an opportunity to employ an ensemble-based approach \citep{lakshminarayanan2017simple} to confidence estimation.
 Specifically, we can treat the particular wording of an instruction as a latent random variable and marginalize over it via Bayesian model averaging.
 Such averaging over rephrasings reduces variance in the final confidence estimate by canceling out the noise induced by word choice.
-Implementing this idea as an algorithm, we can then: \begin{enumerate} \item \textbf{Generate rephrasings.} An auxiliary LLM produces \(r\) semantically equivalent prompts \(\mathcal L_{alt}=\{l_{alt}^{(1)},\dots,l_{alt}^{(r)}\}\) (see Table~\ref{tab:reprompting_example} for example). \item \textbf{Estimate confidence with each variant.} Generating an action with \(l_{alt}^{(i)}\) yields a confidence \(c_t^{(i)}\) via Equation~\eqref{eq:conf}. \item \textbf{Aggregate.} The final estimate is the ensemble mean \(c^{ens}_t=\frac1r\sum_{i=1}^{r}c_t^{(i)}\). \end{enumerate} Conceptually, this prompt ensemble technique can play a similar role to full model ensembles \citep{lakshminarayanan2017simple} or inference-time dropout \citep{gal2016dropout}.
-With batched inference, this method should incur negligible latency with added inference time complexity $\mathcal O(1)$.
+Implementing this idea as an algorithm, we can then: \begin{enumerate} \item \textbf{Generate rephrasings.} An auxiliary LLM produces \(r\) semantically equivalent prompts \(\mathcal L_{alt}=\{l_{alt}^{(1)},\dots,l_{alt}^{(r)}\}\) (see Table~\ref{tab:reprompting_example} for examples). \item \textbf{Estimate confidence with each variant.} Generating an action with \(l_{alt}^{(i)}\) yields a confidence \(c_t^{(i)}\) via Equation~\eqref{eq:conf}. \item \textbf{Aggregate.} The final estimate is the ensemble mean \(c^{ens}_t=\frac1r\sum_{i=1}^{r}c_t^{(i)}\). \end{enumerate} Conceptually, this prompt ensemble technique can play a similar role to full model ensembles \citep{lakshminarayanan2017simple} or inference-time dropout \citep{gal2016dropout}.
+With efficient batching on parallel hardware, this method can add little (i.e., roughly constant) wall-clock latency in practice.